Nmalsha/BilmoApi/README.md

 ## Project 7 - Parcours développeur d'application PHP/Symfony

-I build this project to learn symfony (using v 5.4).
+I build this project to learn to create API using symfony (using v 5.4).

 ### Configuration jwt